mwolfram/CarND-Advanced-Lane-Lines-mwolfram/README.md

 ##### Shortcomings of the current pipeline(s):

-* TBA TODO
-* differnet code for different scenarios
-* settings overfit to videos seen here
-* Using filtering but...
-* no sanity checks
-* no fallback to sliding window
-*
+* Different pipelines used for different scenarios.
+There is no single pipeline that can handle both or even all three scenarios.
+* Settings are overfit to videos.
+In different lighting conditions or with different lane colors, we'd probably run into problems.
+* Filtering is used, however there's never a sanity check, mainly because the existing pipeline already worked nicely with the videos provided.
+Without a sanity check, I never decide to skip measurements or to fall back to sliding window.

 ##### a.
 Project Video: